-Toyota Camry owners have reported 29 problems related to engine oil leaking (under the engine and engine cooling category).
+Toyota Camry owners have reported 40 problems related to engine oil leaking (under the engine and engine cooling category).

 See all problems of the 2007 Toyota Camry.

 I was driving the car as usual and noticed red engine oil light came on when I brake for a traffic light.
 Checked the oil level when I got home and realized there was no oil on the dip stick at all!
 I ended up putting in about 2 qts of oil to return it to an acceptable level.
 After researching for the problem, I found out there was a service bulletin for exactly the same problem and basically the engine needed to be rebuilt in order to fix the problem.
 Seems like Toyota hasn't been honest about their products potential problems lately.
 Please pressure Toyota to issue a recall for this problem.
 Otherwise I will never buy any Toyota product again.
 At the same time, I recalled my dealership, where I purchased the maintenance package from, had previously suggested that oil pan could have been leaking oil.
 I went under the car, and there was no sign of leakage at all! the dealership always knew about the service bulletin and was trying to misguide me!.

 2,000 miles after an oil change I noticed that my oil light would come on sporadically.
 I checked the oil and it was three quarts low.
 The car only hold four quarts of oil, so this was especially concerning.
 A mechanic checked out my car and said that there were no leaks, everything was still factory sealed, and he didn't know why it was consuming so much oil.
 I had an oil change 1000 miles later, and 2000 miles after that I was low on oil again! according to things I've read, this car consumes roughly 1 quart of oil every 1,200 miles it is driven.
 This should be fixed by Toyota.